-Time for more comfort food.
+Time for comfort food.
 What this recipe really represents is a meatball bar at my stove.
 I bake the meatballs, simmer the tomato sauce, shred cheese, steam broccoli, cut up some raw veggies (like cucumbers, carrots, snap peas, and red peppers), and we have dinner.

 It takes me about 30 minutes from start to finish.
 I don’t buy beef too often, but when I do, my family is happy, and the beef is grass-fed from a local provider.